 You will need to share access details with developers for sure but let’s do it the right way.

 Create separate FTP accounts

-Consider how much you need to be sharing with your freelancer.
-You may not need to share a super admin details or cpanel hosting login details with a freelancer.
-FTP details are just fine instead of hosting cpanel accounts.
+Consider how much you need to share with the developer.
+You may not need to share super admin details or Cpanel hosting login details.
+FTP details are just fine.

 You can even restrict FTP access to folder levels.

-If you have multiple domains in your control panel, it makes much more sense to share only specific folder for a domain to a freelancer.
+If you have multiple domains in your control panel, it makes much more sense to share only a specific folder for a domain to a developer.